Fractional Yamabe problem on locally flat conformal infinities of Poincare-Einstein manifolds: Introduction and statement of the results

-However, as for the classical Yamabe problem and for the same reasons, the variational analysis of \;$\mathcal{E}_{h}^\gamma$\; has a local regime-namely the situation where the local geometry can be used to ensure a solution (even a minimizer) and a global one-which is the case where the local geometry can not be used to find a solution and that just a global one usually called {\em mass} can be used.
-Furthermore still as for the classical Yamabe problem, there is a natural invariant called the \,$\gamma$-Yamabe invariant of \;$(M, [h])$\; denoted by $\mathcal{Y}^{\gamma}(M, [h])$\; and defined by the following formula
+However, as for the classical Yamabe problem and for the same reasons, the variational analysis of \;$\mathcal{E}_{h}^\gamma$\; has a local regime, namely the situation where the local geometry can be used to ensure a solution (even a minimizer), and a global one, where the local geometry cannot be used to find a solution and just a global one, usually called {\em mass}, can be used to apply the Aubin-Schoen's minimizing technique.
+We refer to the introduction of \cite{nss} for a precise definition of local and global regimes.

+Furthermore, still as for the classical Yamabe problem, there is a natural invariant called the \,$\gamma$-Yamabe invariant of \;$(M, [h])$, denoted by $\mathcal{Y}^{\gamma}(M, [h])$\; and defined by the formula